 The Group of the People of Sunnah for Preaching and Jihad, more commonly known as Boko Haram, which translates as “Western education is sinful”, is a Nigeria-based Sunni jihadist militant organisation.
 Since 2009 and the death in police custody of its founder Mohammed Yusuf Boko Haram has carried out many acts of violence, kidnappings and bombings.
 More than 20,000 people are estimated to have been killed in northeastern Nigeria since the insurgency began, while nearly two million others have been driven from their homes.
 In 2014 the group captured control of swathes of territory and declared an Islamic state; it frequently attacks churches and mosques.
 Targeted by the Multinational Joint Task Force which includes forces from Benin, Cameroon, Chad, Niger and Nigeria, Boko Haram lost ground as a result of military defeats and has become factionalised.
 But in recent months it has intensified attacks on military bases in Borno and nearby Yobe state, undermining claims by the military that they have the upper hand.

-at least 3,641 people were killed in attacks and reprisal attacks involving farmers and Fulani herders between January 2016 and October 2018, 57 percent of them (2,075) in 2018 alone.
-4.)
+At least 3,641 people were killed in attacks and reprisal attacks involving farmers and Fulani herders between January 2016 and October 2018, 57 percent of them (2,075) in 2018 alone.
+2)

 A faction of Boko Haram that has pledged allegiance to terror group ISIS, ISWAP is active in the Lake Chad region.
 It was responsible for the kidnappings of 110 schoolgirls in the northern town of Dapchi, Yobe State, in February 2018.
 The following month it abducted two International Committee of the Red Cross (ICRC) aid workers, who it later killed.
 On 23 February 2019, ISWAP claimed responsibility for a rocket attack on Maiduguri, Borno State, just hours before voting began in the country's presidential and parliamentary election.
 ISWAP has been responsible for most of the recent major attacks in northeastern Nigeria.
 4) ISWAP usually targets the military and other security targets.
 But it has also targeted aid workers and other civilians in 2019 and 2020, including by carrying out abductions and unlawful killings .5.)